Your search results

-How to Avoid Capital Gains Tax on Real Estate in 2026 (U.S. & Texas Investor Guide)
+How to Avoid Capital Gains Tax on Real Estate

 Selling real estate can generate enormous profits, but it can also generate an equally painful tax bill.
-In the United States, the federal government taxes profits from real estate sales through the capital gains tax system.
+In the United States, the federal government taxes profits from property sales through the capital gains tax system.
 Depending on your income, your tax rate can reach 15%, 20%, or even higher when additional surtaxes apply.

 For investors and homeowners alike, that can mean losing tens or even hundreds of thousands of dollars after a property sale.